RIMS · RIMS-CRMP

 As the only ISO/IEC 17024-accredited risk management credential in the world, the RIMS-CRMP carries a level of international recognition and credibility that distinguishes it from non-accredited designations such as the PMI-RMP or CRISC, which are scoped to project or IT risk rather than enterprise-wide risk strategy.
 With a global community of over 1,300 certified professionals across 60 countries, the credential is recognized by multinational employers and government agencies alike, including the U.S. Department of Defense through the Navy COOL program.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 807 questions.

 Explanation